MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 The Dynamics 365 Supply Chain Insights supply chain map provides a visual representation of a company’s supply chain.
 This visualization shows how suppliers are connected to company facilities and how those facilities are connected to customers.

 The map view also provides risk data for each uploaded site.
-Currently, two types of risk data are shown in map view: latent weather risks based on historical events and real-time weather risks such as ongoing natural catastrophes.
+Two types of risk data are currently shown in map view: latent weather risks based on historical events and real-time weather risks such as ongoing natural catastrophes.

 ## Supply chain map prerequisites

 The supply chain map requires site location information to add locations to the map.
 Initially, Supply Chain Insights will use the data provided when a participant is onboarded to populate participant and vendor locations.
-The map view is updated to include additional sites when other production plant and warehouse data is uploaded or when you receive data from connected suppliers or customers within Supply Chain Insights.
+The map view is updated to include additional sites when other production plant and warehouse data are uploaded or when you receive data from connected suppliers or customers within Supply Chain Insights.
 The map view update feature uses uploaded bills of materials to connect sites and visualize the geographic flow of products and relationships between sites.

 ## Reading the map